timghill/GladsGP/README.md

  * `src/`: shared code for setting up experiments and analyzing outputs
  * `experiments/`: individual directories for each model experiment
- * `docs/`: notebooks with examples, function and module documentation
+ * `examples/`: example notebooks for GP emulation of univariate and multivariate simulation outputs

 Each directory has a README file to describe the contents.